 7. Pelvic tuberculosis

-Polycyclic hydrocarbons in cigarette smoke are known to induce Early Menopause.
+Polycyclic hydrocarbons in cigarette smoke are known to induce Menopause earlier.
 It can be due to primary smoking or from secondary smoking (persons who are constantly exposed to cigarette smoke).

 9. Inadequate sleep

 Sleep is important for everybody but especially for the women in Perimenopause.
-Inadequate sleep on chronic basis, leads to severe Vata Imbalance and can trigger Premature Menopause.
+Inadequate sleep on chronic basis, leads to severe Vata Imbalance, which is one of the primary triggers of the condition.

 There is a severe imbalance in the levels of reproductive system hormones such as Estrogen, Progesterone, and Testosterone.
 Ovaries slow down the production of sex hormones below 30mIU/ml, so levels of FSH get increased up to 40mIU/ ml.